Grades 3-7 Lesson Plan Using the Radical Equality Online Exhibit

 - Enter and read The Story on the background of the NAEI from the main page of the exhibit, “Struggle for Freedom.”

-- Continue in Room 103 with “For Further Investigation.”
-Read the NAEI constitution and answer the second set of questions in Room 103.
+- Continue on the page "A Letter to Dolly Stetson" with “For Further Investigation.”
+Read the NAEI constitution and answer the second set of questions on that page.

 - List the rights and responsibilities of the NAEI constitution.